ianllewellyn/pseudoizer/README.md

 A javascript library for pseudo-izing strings to aid with localization.

 This idea is borrowed (but not directly ported) from Scott Hanselmans .Net Pseudoizer library for use in Node.
-(Original library)[https://github.com/shanselman/Psuedoizer].
+[Original library](https://github.com/shanselman/Psuedoizer).

 ## Installing